 About the Crochet I-Cord

-As I mentioned, the crochet i-cord is really easy.
-To complete this technique, you really only need to know how to chain and slip stitch.
-There’s just a few simple steps, and what you’ll end up with is a tube-shaped cord.
-It’s got great stretch and its exceptionally sturdy.
+The crochet i-cord is a really simple technique, but it might take a little practice to get proficient.
+To complete this technique, you really only need to know how to chain and pull up a loop.
+There’s just a few easy steps, and what you’ll end up with is a tube-shaped cord.
+It’s got great stretch and it’s exceptionally sturdy.
 One thing I recommend for crocheting an i-cord is to go down a hook size or two.
-By doing this, you end up with a slightly more dense cord.
+By doing this, you will end up pulling up smaller loops and will have a slightly more dense finished cord.

 The crochet i-cord is perfect for bag straps, drawstrings, jewelry, or even to hang wall-hangings from.
 I used this technique in my new Crochet Wrap Bracelet.
-I also used it as the drawstring cord for my Ocean’s Breath Yoga Bag.
-My first encounter with a variation of stitch was when I joined the Brownwyn Shawl CAL by TLYarncrafts and Furls Crochet last year.
-You can check out my finished shawl project here!
+I also used it as the drawstring cord for my Ocean’s Breath Yoga Bag and as finished edge and handle for my Ocean’s Breath Market Bag.

 - To begin, chain 3.

-- In the second and third chain from your hook, pull up a loop.
-You should now have 3 loops on your hook.
+- In the second chain from your hook, pull up a loop.
+You should now have 2 loops on your hook.

 - Without pulling them out, slide the 2nd and 3rd loop off of your hook.
-It is helpful to hold the base of those two stitches to keep them in place.
+(Note: It is helpful to hold the base of those two stitches to keep them in place.)

 Video Tutorial